bruceravel/BLA-XANES/doc/metis/data.rst

    :target: ../_images/metis_data_rxes.png
    :align: center

-   :demeter:`metis`'s data processing tool in RXES mode.
+   :demeter:`metis`'s data processing tool in VRXES mode.

 This calculation is, in a certain sense, much like the RIXS calculation in HERFD mode, but the result is organized in a different way.
 In the HERFD-mode RIXS calculation, the intent is to examine the HERFD with the spectrometer set to different emission energies.
-In RXES-mode, the intent is to make a surface plot of the RIXS plane.
+In VRXES-mode, the intent is to make a surface plot of the RIXS plane.
-Here is  the result of the RXES-mode calculation.
+Here is  the result of the VRXES-mode calculation.

 .. figure:: ../_images/pt_rixs_plane.png
    :target: ../_images/pt_rixs_plane.png
    :align: center

-   The result of the RXES calculation for the valence band emission near the Pt L\ :sub:`3` edge.
+   The result of the VRXES calculation for the valence band emission near the Pt L\ :sub:`3` edge.

 This is a visualization format that is common in the RIXS literature,